 Liberty Baptist Church takes the issue of membership seriously because the Bible takes it seriously.
-Every member of LBC is not only a representative of the church, but also Jesus Christ.
-Too often, when churches take membership casually the result is their corporate witness and mission of spreading the gospel is greatly compromised.
+Every member of LBC is not only a representative of the church, but also of Jesus Christ.
+Too often, when churches take membership casually, the result is their corporate witness and mission of spreading the gospel is greatly compromised.

 Here are some resources that further explain the importance of church membership:

 Step 1 – Membership Course

 If you are interested in pursuing membership with us, please contact us, either by email or phone, to sign up for our “Exploring Membership Course.”
 The class is comprised of six sessions.
 Completing the course does not obligate you to join our church.
 Anyone is welcome to take the class in order to get to know us better.